Avocado toast: Modern day

-Celebrities such as Gwyneth Paltrow have been credited with the popularization of avocado toast through her recipe book, It's All Good.
+Celebrities such as Gwyneth Paltrow have been credited with the popularization of avocado toast through her recipe book, It's All Good: Delicious, Easy Recipes That Will Make You Look Good and Feel Great (2013).
 The dish was popularized on social media, with many food bloggers recreating the dish.
-Bon Appétit magazine published a recipe for "Your New Avocado Toast" in its January 2015, and by 2016, the dish was being depicted on T-shirts, with the Washington Post calling it "more than just a meal – it's a meme".
+Bon Appétit magazine published a recipe for "Your New Avocado Toast" in its January 2015, and by 2016, the dish was being depicted on T-shirts, with The Washington Post calling it "more than just a meal – it's a meme".

 Jayne Orenstein of The Washington Post reports, "avocado toast has come to define what makes food trends this decade: It's healthy and yet ever-so-slightly indulgent.
 It can be made vegan and gluten-free."

 Economy

 Some writers argue that the dish's popularity overlaps with the clean living movement.

-In Australia in late 2016, consumption of avocado smashed on toast became a target of criticism, after columnist Bernard Salt in The Australian wrote an article about how "young people order smashed avocado with crumbled feta on five-grain toasted bread at $22 a pop and more", arguing that they should be saving to buy a house instead.
-(Salt later said that his piece was intended to humorously satirise the conservative attitudes of baby boomers.)
+In Australia in late 2016, consumption of avocado smashed on toast became a target of criticism after columnist Bernard Salt in The Australian wrote an article about how "young people order smashed avocado with crumbled feta on five-grain toasted bread at $22 a pop and more", arguing that they should be saving to buy a house instead.
+(Salt later claimed that his piece was intended to humorously satirise the conservative attitudes of baby boomers.)
 The article made headlines internationally and became a stereotype of the millennial generation.

-Millennials countered that they felt "a sense of futility" in saving for a house with the high cost of housing in Australia, and the Sydney Morning Herald calculated that a person saving $66 a week on brunch while property prices continued to rise year on year would only be able to afford a 10% house deposit in Hobart, with all other capital cities being unaffordable.
+Millennials countered that they felt "a sense of futility" in saving for a house with the high cost of housing in Australia, and The Sydney Morning Herald calculated that a person saving $66 a week on brunch while property prices continued to rise year on year would only be able to afford a 10% house deposit in Hobart, with all other capital cities being unaffordable.
 Furthermore, cafés were said to have become the primary space for millennials to catch up with their friends.

 In 2017, it was reported that the popularity of the dish had increased the price of avocados.
-In 2018, the consequent demand for avocados was said to have been place unprecedented pressure on the environment, leading some environmentally aware cafés to remove avocado toast from their menus.
+In 2018, the consequent demand for avocados was said to have placed unprecedented pressure on the environment, leading some environmentally aware cafés to remove avocado toast from their menus.

 Tim Gurner, a 35-year-old Australian property developer, stated in May 2017 that millennials should not be buying smashed avocado and $4 lattes in their pursuit of home ownership.
 In response to this, it was estimated that the savings of forgoing avocado on toast would be an estimated €500 annually, and that at this rate it would take over 500 years to save for a house in Ireland, at current market prices.
 This use of avocado toast has been likened to David Bach's "Latte Factor".